AEjonanonymous/VES-369-Vortex-Protocol/README.md

-# 🌌 VES-369: The Binary Lattice Vortex Protocol
+# 🌌 VES-369: Vortex Protocol

-**VES-369** is a high-velocity, header-only C++ library and JavaScript engine designed to optimize data transmission through **Vibrational Frequency Mapping**.
-Inspired by the 3-6-9 mathematical principles of Nikola Tesla, this protocol bypasses 8-bit ASCII inefficiencies to reclaim "dead space" in data streams.
+**VES-369** is a high-velocity IP package consisting of a JavaScript engine, a header-only C++ library, and a SystemVerilog RTL decoder designed to optimize data transmission through vibrational frequency mapping.
+Inspired by the 3-6-9 mathematical principles of Nikola Tesla, this protocol bypasses 8-bit ASCII inefficiencies to reclaim "dead space" in data streams across the edge, systems, and silicon.

 ---